California Court Records

 Sealing and Expunging Criminal Records in California

-In the State of California a criminal record contains details of a person's previous arrests, charges, and convictions.
-The term criminal record refers to databases of criminal case files provided through the clerks of California Courts.
+In the State of California, a criminal record contains details of a person's previous arrests, charges, and convictions.
+The term "criminal record" refers to databases of criminal case files provided by the clerks of California Courts.
 These records are available for almost everyone unless stated otherwise by law.
-While some criminal records are protected by statute, it is also possible for eligible persons to seal or clean their records in California.
+While some criminal records are protected by statute, eligible individuals in California can also seal or expunge their records.
 Such sealed or expunged criminal records may remain accessible to specific law enforcement agencies and a few other agencies.

 The Difference Between Sealing and Expunging Criminal Records

 While both sealing and expunction mean that a record is removed from the public's right of access, they have striking differences.
-In California, sealing a criminal record, as codified in Penal Code §851.91, Penal Code §851.8, and the new Penal Code 851.87 refers to automatic removal and destruction of a person's arrest record…"as a matter of right".
+In California, sealing a criminal record, as codified in Penal Code §851.91, Penal Code §851.8, and the new Penal Code 851.87, refers to automatic removal and destruction of a person's arrest record…" as a matter of right".
 This means that the person was exonerated and deemed factually innocent in court.
-Conditions where a person may have their arrest records sealed by right include when:
+Conditions under which a person may have their arrest records sealed by right include when:

-- Criminal charges were filed but was later dismissed due to errors and lack of evidence;
+- Criminal charges were filed but were later dismissed due to errors and a lack of evidence.

 - The defendant has successfully completed a pre-sentencing program or pretrial diversion; or